Incidence estimates for $\alpha$-dimensional tubes and $\beta$-dimensional balls in $\mathbb{R}^2$: Proof of Theorems , , and Corollary

 Moving onto the proof of Theorem \ref{thm:general_furst}, it would be nice to assume the set $P$ is a $(\delta, \beta', K_\beta)$-set for some $\beta' < 2$, so that an application of Theorem \ref{bigbig} would be stronger.
-A priori, $P$ may contain some over-concentrated pockets.
-To remedy this, we can replace these over-concentrated pockets with a scaled copy of $A$ (from the sharpness of Theorem \ref{thm:furstenberg}).
-Then we decrease the number of balls in $P$, but due to the $(\delta, \beta, K_\beta)$-set condition on $P_t$, the number of incidences of $t$ with the pocket doesn't decrease significantly when we replace it with the scaled copy of $A$.
-In the end, we obtain a $(\delta, \beta+1, K_\beta)$-set $P'$ with $|P'| \lesim |P|$ but $I(P', \T) \gesim \sum_{t \in \T} |P_t|$, and then we apply Theorem \ref{bigbig} to finish.
+Unfortunately, a priori $P$ may contain some over-concentrated pockets.
+To remedy this, we can replace these over-concentrated pockets with a discretized copy of $A$ (from the sharpness of Theorem \ref{thm:furstenberg}).
+Then we decrease the number of balls in $P$, but increase the number of $\delta$-balls of $P$ intersecting a given tube $t \in \T$.
+In the end, we obtain a $(\delta, \beta+1, K_\beta)$-set $P'$ with $|P'| \lesim |P|$ but $I(P', \T) \gesim \sum_{t \in \T} |P_t|$, and then we apply Theorem \ref{bigbig} on $P'$ and $\T$ to finish.